dmaulikr/Arculars/README.md

 # Arculars

-A beautifully drafted, simple yet addictive game about circles and arcs.
+A beautifully drafted, simple yet addictive game proving your reactivity and precision.